 If the work is more elaborate such as new construction, an addition, or remodeling a house, greater discretion in bargaining is called for.
 This is also the case where specialist equipment is required, if you need someone for example, with an arcrite welding equipment range, you are going to expect to pay more, obviously While it’s unlikely you’d have a “payback” problem from too-aggressive negotiating with lawyers or doctors (imagine the revenge a plastic surgeon could invoke!), home contractors are a different story.
 On larger jobs, contractors have an overwhelming number of ways to cut costs and add extras.
 The more financially squeezed they feel, the more inclined they will be to do so.

 Quality and Dependability is Important

-Concentrate primarily on finding a contractor who will do your job correctly.
+Concentrate primarily on finding a contractor who will do your job correctly, whether it is a small job of building a garden wall or a big job like a loft extension.
 Getting the work done for a reasonable price is an important but secondary goal.
 Set aside all thoughts of vanquishing the contractor.
 Remember that bad construction is like a bad haircut: the discomfort continues long after the work is done.

 Obtain Competing Bids

 Always get at least three quotes on anything more than a small repair.
 Some contractors have begun charging for estimates, so determine beforehand if there’s a fee.
 Don’t look for contractors in the Yellow Pages; referrals are the best source.
 Ask neighbours and friends who have had similar work done and were pleased with the outcome.

 Have the most prestigious contractor bid first.
 With this contractor’s assistance, define the specifications of the job in detail.
 Be sure each subsequent contractor bids on the same specifications.